Black-chested buzzard-eagle: Behaviour

+Reproduction

 It nests in high trees or on rocky cliffs, or if these are not available on high trees or even cacti.
 If no appropriate high place is available this species will nest in bushes or even on the ground.
-In Ecuador, nesting can be observed all year round; elsewhere it might have a more restricted breeding season but information is scant and somewhat contradictory.
+In Ecuador, nesting can be observed all year round; elsewhere it might have a more restricted breeding season but the information is scant and somewhat contradictory.
 The nest is a huge mass of sticks about 85 cm in diameter; the black-chested buzzard-eagle is just as likely to reuse an existing nest as to build a new one, and several abandoned nests are often found in the vicinity of an active one.
-The male and female engage in courtship flights, and copulate over a prolonged time of several weeks as the pairs bond.
+The male and female engage in courtship flights and copulate over a prolonged time of several weeks as the pairs bond.
 Little is known of the actual nesting; the clutch contains usually 2 but sometimes 1 or 3 eggs, which are incubated for about a month.
 The nestlings presumably are covered in white down like in its relatives.
 While not aggressive under normal circumstances, the black-chested eagle-buzzard will fiercely attack humans if it considers itself or its offspring threatened.

+Conservation

-Owing the wide overall range Geranoaetus melanoleucus is considered a Species of Least Concern by the IUCN.
+Owing the wide overall range Geranoaetus melanoleucus is considered a species of Least Concern by the IUCN.

 While it is rare and declining in places – e.g. in Rio Grande do Sul and Santa Catarina states in Brazil, or in parts of Argentina – its habitat requirements mean that it will to some degree benefit from deforestation and it has for example colonized regions of the former Mata Atlântica forest in Alagoas.
 The declines in Argentina have been attributed to poisoning by strychnine baits deployed by sheep farmers trying to eradicate pests.